Averydimbulb79/mike_editor/README.md

 No backend required.
 No build process required.

-Open the file in any modern browser and start writing.
+Open the file in a modern browser and start writing.

 ---

-## Controls & Shortcuts
+## Controls and Shortcuts

 ### Zoom
 • Ctrl/Cmd + = → Zoom in